ForgeRock/tntp-pingone-credentials/docs/Verification/Readme.md

 All configured checks passed.

 `Failure`
-There was an error during the Pairing process
+There was an error during the Verification process

 `Time Out`
 The pairing process reached the configured timeout value.